The journey of Pride is one of great strength and inclusion.

 But there’s no set way to create this space.
 Some choose to be cheerleaders – a visible and vocal supporter who encourages people to engage and makes room for inclusive and diverse events.
 Some are natural amplifiers, ensuring others hear, value and respect all the voices in the room.
 Some take naturally to the supporter role – a trusted and willing ear, allowing people to share their thoughts and fears.
 And some take the role of researcher to build their knowledge of the lived experience of those they’re supporting.
 There are also born interveners, actively defending others and calling out offensive or problematic behaviour.

 All these approaches are key to building a better world – diversity of approach allows us to see new perspectives and ensures we can support across a full spectrum of experience.

 It’s important that we all find our own voice and individual way of practicing allyship, understanding that how our allyship manifests might change depending on the situation.
 It’s common to choose to be a cheerleader one day and the next find yourself taking on the role of researcher.
 Our personalities also play a critical part in determining the type of ally we’ll be, and it’s important to remember that there’s no best way – each approach brings a different strength to the fight against injustice.

-Pride Month offers a great opportunity to develop your allyship skills and take part in an incredible celebration of LGBTQ+ rights.
-As well as trying out some of the roles above (maybe in your next meeting, try channelling your inner amplifier), use the time to diversify your own world by:
+We should all develop our allyship skills and celebrate LGBTQ+ rights.
+So, as well as trying out some of the roles above (maybe in your next meeting, try channelling your inner amplifier), try diversifying your own world by:

 Now is the time to stand alongside your friends, family and co-workers as proud allies of the LGBTQ+ community.
 As Marsha P Johnson put it: “How many years does it take for people to see that we’re all brothers and sisters and human beings in the human race?”